Dulux Diamond Satinwood Review

 Advertisement

-On opening the tin, the colour was a vibrant brilliant white and looked fantastic.
-As I began to stir the paint, I realised that the consistency was quite thick and gloopy but knew this could be due to the cold temperature I had stored the tin.
-Like most water-based satinwood paints, it would need a little thinning to get the best results.
-With this in mind I decided I was going to first try it without thinning so I could fully understand the product and adjust accordingly after first use.
+On opening the tin, the colour was a vibrant Brilliant White and looked fantastic.
+As I began to stir the paint, I realised the consistency was quite thick and gloopy — though I knew this could be due to the cold temperature I had stored the tin in.
+Like most water-based satinwood paints, it would likely need a little thinning to achieve the best results.
+With this in mind, I decided to first try it without thinning so I could fully understand the product and adjust accordingly after the first use.

 Application

 I applied the product over existing white oil-based gloss woodwork that had yellowed over time.
-I sanded back the woodwork using a combination of my Mirka Deros and sanding pads, making sure that the glossy surface matted out and at the same time, exposing the whiter undercoat underneath…this is the same method I use on all water based trim paints over old oil based.
+I sanded back the woodwork using my Mirka Deros with sanding pads, ensuring the glossy surface was fully matted and exposing the whiter undercoat underneath.
+This is the same method I use for all water-based trim paints applied over old oil-based finishes.

-Dulux recommend using their QD undercoat over problem surfaces such as old oil-based gloss.
-However, I wanted to really push the limits of the satinwood for the purposes of this review, and adhesion to old oil-based gloss is a fantastic test for any water-based paint.
+Dulux recommends using their Quick Dry Undercoat over problem surfaces such as old oil-based gloss.
+However, I wanted to really push the limits of the Satinwood for the purposes of this review, and adhesion to old gloss is always a fantastic test for any water-based paint.

 After damping down the surface, I proceeded to apply the Dulux Diamond Satinwood.
-Straight away it felt thick, gloopy and generally quite difficult to apply with complete satisfaction.
-It was drying very quickly and pulling before I had chance to properly spread the product to the desired thickness.
-I was using my Proform blaze angled brush.
+Straight away it felt thick, gloopy, and generally difficult to apply with complete satisfaction.
+It was drying very quickly and pulling before I had the chance to properly spread it to the desired thickness.
+I was using my Proform Blaze angled brush.

 I persevered and managed to apply my first coat.
-After about 5 minutes I went back over my work and I realised that there was a couple of sags, which I presumed was due to the thickness of the paint.
+After about five minutes, I went back over my work and noticed a couple of sags, which I presumed were due to the thickness of the paint.

-Not a massive issue on the first coat, all you need to do is keep an eye on the surfaces you’ve just painted, and knock runs out as they occur.
-One massive positive that did stand out was how solid the paint was on drying.
-It was noticeably better than a lot of the products I had already tried, and it was touch dry in 30 minutes.
+Not a massive issue on the first coat — you just need to keep an eye on the surfaces you’ve painted and knock out runs as they occur.
+One big positive that stood out was how solid the paint was once dry.
+It was noticeably better than many of the products I’d tried before, and it was touch dry in just 30 minutes.

 Adjustments